murugidorcas/SE_day5_assignment_technical-review-and-writing/README.md

 - **"Start"** is a familiar, everyday term that most people understand, regardless of their background.
 - **"Initiate"** is more formal and can sound like jargon to non-technical users, potentially causing confusion.

-In technical writing, choosing simpler synonyms ensures your message is **clear and accessible** to a broader audience.

 ---